cs-24-sw-3-01/typst-documents/report/chapters/foundation.typ

       [Holiday balance],[The program has to display the individual employees current available absence days.
 Prefereably there should be a function to loan absence days from the future which then are regained throughout the year.  ], [Lookup specific team/employee],[The current system is missing a way to quickly lookup a specific team in any department, there should be a function to search for the specific team and its members.], [Create/edit teams across departments],[Too fully utilize the teams the company should be able to create teams with members across different departments.
-Additionally a team should be editable, to prevent the occurence of dead teams.], [Viewable Holidays],[When looking up other teams, the user should be able to see what days the members of said team are absent.], [Intuitive design],[The design should create a comprehensible overview for the user when viewing absence periods for both individuals and teams.
+Additionally, a team should be editable, to prevent the occurence of dead teams.], [Viewable Holidays],[When looking up other teams, the user should be able to see what days the members of said team are absent.], [Intuitive design],[The design should create a comprehensible overview for the user when viewing absence periods for both individuals and teams.
 This may include color coordination or additional notes.], [Toggleable UI],[The user should be able to switch between different calendar types, e.g. weekly, monthly, yearly.
-Furthermore, the toggleability should also include options for calendar orientations, e.g. horizontal and vertical.], [synchronizing with SAP],[The new program should be able to synchronize with SAP and vice versa.
+Furthermore, it should be possible to toggle between calendar orientations, such as horizontal and vertical.], [synchronizing with SAP],[The new program should be able to synchronize with SAP and vice versa.
 The program has to use their preset absence codes.], [Accessing previous vacation periods],[A team should be able to access previously planned periods of vacation in order to use them as a reference for planning future periods.], [Overwriting SAP/manual registration],[In case of misregistered vacation in SAP or absence periods that is not necessary to register in SAP, the users should be able to add absence manually as well as overwriting vacation imported from SAP.],